sirshivansh/100-days-of-code/log.md

 ### Day 1: [28 Sept 2025]

 **Today's Progress**: Started The Odin Project Foundations.
-Learned basics of how TOP works.
+Completed Introduction.

 **Thoughts:** Excited to begin #100DaysOfCode.
 Feels good to have a clear roadmap.